-Part 5 — AI Agents Across Business Functions
+Part 5 — Deploying Agents Across the Enterprise

 Overview

 Understanding agentic AI in the abstract is one thing.
-Deploying it inside a real organisation — with its existing workflows, its accumulated technical debt, its specific regulatory obligations, and its particular mix of people — is another entirely.
+Deploying it inside a real organisation — with its existing workflows, accumulated technical debt, regulatory obligations, operating model, and particular mix of people — is another entirely.

 Part 5 moves from principles to practice.
-It examines how agentic AI actually behaves when it encounters real enterprises: what production deployments have revealed that pre-deployment testing could not, how organisations should sequence their journey through increasing levels of autonomy, and what deployment looks like inside the specific functions — HR, Finance, IT, product development — where most of the early value is being realised.
+It examines how agentic AI behaves when it encounters real enterprises: what production deployments reveal that pre-deployment testing cannot, how organisations should sequence their journey through increasing levels of autonomy, and what deployment looks like inside the functions and workflows where much of the early value is being realised.

 Chapters in This Part